UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_03.md

 Notes:

-Pandas is an add on library to Python.
+Pandas is an add-on library to Python.

 It let’s us do more things with our code, specifically with dataframes.